This webinar will help participants to:

 How can we craft compelling communication that provides value to our communities and results in the change we would like to see?

-Inspired and science-driven communication is gasoline on the fire of your idea.
-But if you’re like many non-profit leaders, you don’t have time to develop and implement a 29-page communications strategy.
-In this lively, hands-on SSIR Live! program, we’ll give you six guideposts to help you succeed, by making the work you’re already doing more compelling.
-You‘ll gain techniques to make your target communities care as much about your idea as you do.
-And you’ll learn the science behind crafting great stories, compelling messages, and effective communication strategy.
+Inspired, science-driven communication is gasoline on the fire of your idea!
+But if you’re like many nonprofit leaders, you don’t have time to develop and implement a 29-page communications strategy.
+In this SSIR Live! program, we’ll share six “guideposts” that will increase the likeliness of success by making your current work more compelling!

 This program is designed with new learnings from studies in social and evolutionary psychology, sociology, anthropology, and neuroscience.

 Ann Christiano is the Frank Karel Chair in Public Interest Communications at the University of Florida.
 She is leading a community of strategists, scholars, and students to establish a community of people who embrace the role of strategic communications in driving social change.

 Annie Neimand is the research director for frank, an industry organization for people who study and use strategic communication to drive positive social change, housed in the University of Florida College of Journalism and Communications.
 She is a Ph.D candidate in the University of Florida Department of Sociology, where she studies public interest communications, social movements, gender and qualitative research.
 Her writing has appeared in Stanford Social Innovation Review, The Conversation, Salon, Newsweek, The Huffington Post, among others.